The information on this page is offered in good faith and no recommendation is given or implied by providing these details.

 If you wish to advertise on this page, please register your course using the online form. (password required).
 Please note that you may also submit a course for inclusion in the OHS Training section.
 Please allow some time for us to check your submissions.

 Oral History Spring School

-The Institute for Historical Research and the Oral History Society will be staging the fifth annual Oral History Spring School between 21 and 23 April 2016 at Senate House, London WC1E 7HU.
+The Institute for Historical Research and the Oral History Society run an annual Spring School at Senate House, London WC1E 7HU.
 Past students at previous Spring Schools have contributed to the development of the programme with comments and suggestions and their enthusiasm for the three day event is evident in feedback:

 ‘Thank you so much.
 I learned a lot and enjoyed the atmosphere’